PatrickMall/tic-tac-toe/README.md

 });
 ```

-As you can see from the code I had to add a clearer function that removed the box shadow from the previous choice as the array of presets and color picker where separate elements in my application.
+As you can see from the code I had to add a clearer function that removed the box shadow from the previous choice as the array of presets and colour picker were separate elements in my application.

+## Challenges

+Being my first ever project some of the technology I was using was quite new to me and took me a lot of time to really get my head around how to utilise it.
+Writing the JavaScript sections was probably the hardest part of this project as it was very new to me and took a lot of research to find the necessary methods and tools to make this work.

+## My favourite bits on this project

+I really love designing and working with css and I feel that it shows on the way this project looks and feels to play.
+I have learnt a lot of new skills with it too including using CSS colour variables which I had never used before.
+I am also really pleased with the colour picker feature and being able to work out how to have the UX I wanted, particularly the box shadow feature, indicating which colour has been selected for each player.
-## What I would improve in the future
+What I would improve in the future

+My biggest learnings from this project was gaining a much deeper understanding of JavaScript than I had previously had.
+I also learnt a lot about ways I can use CSS animations to create smooth transitions and seamless cool aesthetics to web applications.
 I would like to improve the winning conditions feature as I know there is probably a much better way of writing these with an array which compares against my array of x's & o's, however I could not work out how to achieve this at the moment.

-I would also like to try and build a AI player which people could then play against, so I may come back and try to imporve this game as my knowledge and skills progress.
+I would also like to try and build an AI powered player which people could then play against, so I may come back and try to add to this game as my knowledge and skills progress.

-I would like to write more stylesheets to optimise the game for all devices, including tablet.
+I would like to write more stylesheets to optimise the game for all devices, including tablets.

-### MIT License
+## MIT License

 Copyright (c) [2023] [Patrick Mallery]

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-SOFTWARE.